cagefigter/windows-reg-tweaks/README.md

 Find registry settings yourself
 ------------

-To answer the question how do I find all these registry tweaks, it's very easy and explained with pictures and an example video over [here](https://chefkochblog.wordpress.com/2018/02/28/how-i-find-every-registry-tweak/).
+To answer the question how do I find all these registry tweaks, it's very easy and explained with pictures and an example video which you can find over [here](https://chefkochblog.wordpress.com/2018/02/28/how-i-find-every-registry-tweak/).